-In this article, we’ll talk about collagen and its safety during pregnancy.
-However, this is not medical advice and you should always consult your provider before continuing to take collagen while pregnant.
+In this article, we'll talk about collagen and its safety during pregnancy.
+However, this is not medical advice and you should always consult your provider before continuing collagen intake while pregnant.
 Use this article as a starting point to make your decision.

 Collagen Is A Type Of Protein

-There isn’t anything harmful about collagen itself, because it’s simply a type of protein.
-Your body actually makes collagen, and supplemental collagen is most often made from animal tissue.
+There isn't anything harmful about collagen itself, because it's simply a type of protein.
+Your body actually makes collagen protein, and most hydrolyzed collagen peptides are most often made from animal tissue.

-Collagen provides structure within the body.
-You can find it in nearly every tissue of the body, but it’s especially known for its role in the skin and connective tissue.
+Collagen, the body's most abundant protein, provides structure within the body.
+You can find it in nearly every tissue of the body, but it is especially known for the crucial role collagen plays in skin elasticity and connective tissue health.

-As far as what does collagen do, it is a supplement that has grown popular because of its anti-aging benefits.
-In some studies, taking collagen has been shown to improve skin elasticity and hydration, which decreases the appearance of wrinkles.
+Aside from how it supports skin elasticity, as far as what does collagen do, it is a supplement that has grown popular because of its anti-aging benefits, and hair growth properties.
+In some studies, taking collagen powder has been shown to improve skin elasticity and hydration, which decreases the appearance of wrinkles.